 How often can I use an infrared sauna?

-As with any process that seeks to aid the skin, it is important to consider your general skin condition and what you hope to get out of treatment which will help you streamline time frames for infrared sauna use.
+As with any process that seeks to aid the skin, it is important to consider your general skin condition and what you hope to get out of the treatment which will help you streamline time frames for infrared sauna use.
 There aren’t hard and fast rules to the optimal use of the sauna, but you should understand that the sauna is safe to be used every day.

 If you’re new to using an infrared sauna, you could put together a schedule based around your skin and body’s health needs, but remember to begin slowly to allow your body to adjust to the light and heat settings.
 A sample treatment schedule could be beginning with four-minute sessions at 160-180 degrees Fahrenheit and then increase session intervals to between 15 to 30 minutes each.